We accept Apple Pay Google Pay Quick and secure payment options.

 6. Define a narrow and clear scope in logical order.

-8. Describe the issue clearly.
+8. Describe an issue clearly.

 9. Follow active voice.